katerynak/shopping_scraper/README.md

 ```bash
 > docker-compose up
 ```
-if you want, for example, 4 instances of crawlers to crawl in parallel.

 If you need to remove all the old images containers, and build new ones, start the app by running the script: